 Louis E. Caldera chairs the Compensation and Management Development Committee.
 The Compensation and Management Development Committee evaluates the performance of the Chief Executive Officer and sets his compensation level based on this evaluation.
 The Compensation and Management Development Committee also approves the compensation of the other executive officers and recommends compensation for non-management directors, and administers, among other plans, the 2017 Incentive Compensation Plan ("ICP"), the DallasNews Savings Plan, the DallasNews Change in Control Severance Plan, the DallasNews Pension Plan I and the DallasNews Pension Plan II.
 It also shares responsibility for senior executive succession planning with the Nominating and Corporate Governance Committee.
-The Compensation and Management Development Committee met four times during 2021.
+The Compensation and Management Development Committee met four times during 2023.

-To assist the Compensation and Management Development Committee and management in assessing and determining appropriate, competitive compensation for our executive officers and directors, the Compensation and Management Development Committee engages outside compensation consultants from time to time.
-In 2021, the Compensation and Management Development Committee did not engage any outside compensation consultants.
+To assist the Compensation and Management Development Committee and management in assessing and determining appropriate, competitive compensation for our executive officers and directors, the Compensation and Management Development Committee may engage outside compensation consultants from time to time.
+In 2023, the Compensation and Management Development Committee did not engage any outside compensation consultants.

 The Compensation and Management Development Committee makes the final decisions on Chief Executive Officer ("CEO") compensation.
-In 2021, our CEO recommended that his base salary remain at \$1.
 Our senior management develops preliminary recommendations regarding compensation matters with respect to all executives other than the CEO and provides these recommendations to the Compensation and Management Development Committee, which makes the final decisions as to these other executive officers.
-For 2021, the primary management liaisons to the Compensation and Management Development Committee were Mr. Decherd and Ms. Murray.
+For 2023, the primary management liaisons to the Compensation and Management Development Committee were Mr. Moise and Ms. Murray.
 The management team is responsible for the administration of the compensation program once Compensation and Management Development Committee decisions are finalized.